Liamn710/learning_C/README.md

-# assembler
+# Learning C language
-This resository will be an assembler developed in C for now it used for me to learn C, and the assembler will be ready until 11.8.24
+This resository will be an used to learn C and create exercises.